 Performance comparision of my laptop processor upgrade [Samsung NP300 E5Z]

-Honestly, it is not a mind-blowing upgrade.
-Though the difference of this laptop CPU upgrade is definitely visible, it is not over-whelming either.
+Honestly, it is not a super mind-blowing upgrade.
+Though the difference of this laptop CPU upgrade is definitely visible, it is not a super big leap either.

-I feel I should have gone for a Quad core processor but I wasn’t sure and didn’t want to risk money and laptop!
-So, considering that, I am overall happy!
+I feel I should have gone for a Quad core processor but I that was more riskier and I didn’t want to risk money and laptop!
+So, considering that, I am overall happy! 😀

 Before and after of laptop processor upgrade (in my day to day activities)